Skip to main content

 Claude Code

 Claude Code supports MCP servers natively through CLI commands or configuration files.
+When you connect, you’ll be prompted to authenticate with your Gumnut account via OAuth.
 Add the Gumnut MCP server with a single command:

 To make it available across all projects, add the --scope user flag:

-claude mcp add --transport http gumnut https://mcp.gumnut.ai/mcp \
+claude mcp add --transport http gumnut https://api.gumnut.ai/mcp --scope user

 Using JSON Configuration